tomglynch/tglyn.ch/src/blog/amstel_gold.md

 ![Tom Pidcock tweeting 'But where is the finish line?'](../images/amstel_pidcock_where_is_the_line.png "Tom Pidcock tweeting 'But where is the finish line?'")

-# Let's find the finish line for Tom
+# Let's find the finish line for Pidcock

 So I replied with what I knew and was quickly corrected by [@LaFlammeRouge16](https://twitter.com/laflammerouge16)